Artist Statement

 The name of my studio, Bosque Oscuro, means “dark forest” in Spanish.
 This is a reference to anthropologist Joseph Campbell’s concept of venturing off the beaten path, into the dark forest, to discover what is truly destined.
 It is my belief that developing a relationship with creativity requires a similar level of cultural abandon, and so gives us access to a wellspring of internal wisdom that is uniquely ours.

-My process responds to the 2-dimensional surface of a painting as a mirror-portal, reflecting and projecting multiple layers of the self into the visual field.
+My process responds to the 2-dimensional surface of a painting as a mirror-portal, reflecting and projecting these subtler layers of being into the visual field.

 I begin each painting by clearing the studio physically and energetically.
 Next, I unroll raw canvas on the floor, prostrate to the field of possibility.
 This is the soul-level of the work, with the blank canvas vital and powerful like a demiurge.
 From this space of clarity and silence, I wait for an impulse–a color or compositional element–to emerge.

 Once this layer dries, I solidify the forms in oils, using grisaille as a way to build depth, harmonize the visual elements, and establish detail.
-This requires a very different quality of consciousness; I work slowly and meditatively at this stage, sometimes painting only one or two brushstrokes in a day.
-As such, this final layer reflects the mental aspect of the self.
-I sometimes add figurative elements at this final stage, crystallizing the energy of the underlayers into distinguishable form.
+This requires a very different quality of consciousness; I work slowly and meditatively at this stage, sometimes painting only one or two elements in a day.
+As such, this final layer reflects the analytic mind.
+I sometimes add figurative elements, crystallizing the energy of the underlayers into distinguishable form.

-By descending from subtle to dense in both approach, material, and subject, my intent is to create two-dimensional paintings as artifacts of a multi-dimensional reality, and that serve as roadmaps to subtler layers of self.
+By descending from subtle to dense in both approach, material, and subject, my intent is to create two-dimensional paintings as artifacts of a multi-dimensional consciousness, and that serve as roadmaps to finer layers of self.

 Biography